2008 United States House of Representatives elections in Virginia: Nominee

+Libertarian primary

-Anarcho-capitalist Catlett resident Nathan Larson filed a declaration of candidacy on May 7, and was certified for the ballot on June 6.
+Anarcho-capitalist Catlett resident Nathan Larson, filed a declaration of candidacy on May 7, and was certified for the ballot on June 6.
 He was nominated by the Libertarian Party 1st Congressional District Convention on June 3 and endorsed by the Independent Greens of Virginia on June 12.

 The main issues he was running on are free market roads and transit privatization, which he proposed as the solution to DC Metropolitan area traffic congestion, recently ranked the second-worst in the country.
 He supported auctioning off the Interstate Highway System and rail systems such as Amtrak to private investors.
 Larson also sought to dissolve the U.S. military and establish a competitive market for defense services.
-Prior to his campaign, Larson was a student senator and cannabis reform activist at George Mason University.